 Item 1: CAT Tourniquet

 It is a simple process.
-Strap it around your arm or leg as high up as you can, then tighten the wand until the bleeding stops.
+Strap the tourniquet high around your arm or leg, then tighten the wand until the bleeding stops.
 It has a means to lock in place and DOES NOT need to be held once it’s secure.
-That means if someone were to pass out while someone else was rushing them to a hospital, the wound would still be protected by pressure!
+That means if someone were to pass out while someone else was rushing them to a hospital, the wound would be protected by pressure!

 When to Use a Tourniquet?